mesbrj/book-looker-realm/README.md

+# Book looker Realm
-# Text and Metadata (file contents and archive), Detection and Extraction Pipeline with powerful web REST API catalog service in an own Kerberos realm.
+Text and Metadata (file contents and archive), Detection and Extraction Pipeline with powerful web REST API catalog services in an own Kerberos realm.